bcnmy/docs/versioned_docs/version-3.0/dashboard/paymasterRules.md

 ---
-sidebar_label: "Paymaster Policies"
+sidebar_label: "Paymaster Rules"
 sidebar_position: 3
 ---

-# Paymaster Policies
+# Paymaster Rules

 Before using a Paymaster to sponsor a transaction you will need to register your smart contracts and white list the methods that will be called in your dApp.

 ## Register a Smart Contract

-Navigate to the Paymaster you have created, then click policies and contract.
+Navigate to the Paymaster you have created, then click rules and contract.
 If this is the first time you are adding a smart contract the page will look like this:

 ![new contract](../images/contracts/new_contract.png)